ajv-validator/ajv/README.md

 All validation functions are generated using doT templates in dot folder.
 Templates are precompiled so doT is not a run-time dependency.

-`bin/compile_dots` to compile templates to dotjs folder
+`bin/compile-dots` to compile templates to dotjs folder

-`bin/watch_dots` to automatically compile templates when files in dot folder change
+`bin/watch-dots` to automatically compile templates when files in dot folder change

-There is pre-commit hook that runs compile_dots and tests.
+`bin/git-hook` to install symbolic link to pre-commit hook that will compile templates and run tests when you commit.

 ## Changes history